A Tight Approximation Algorithm for the Cluster Vertex Deletion Problem: Polyhedral results

 \section{Polyhedral results}

+In this section we study how well LP-relaxtions can approximate \cVD{}, as already described in Section \ref{sec:intro}.
 We begin with a brief description of the Sherali-Adams hierarchy~\cite{SA1990}, which is a standard procedure to obtain strengthened LP relaxations for binary linear programs.
 For a more thorough introduction, we refer the reader to~\cite{laurent03}.
+Throughout the section we closely follow the exposition given in \cite{aprile2020simple}, where the Sherali-Adams hierarchy and a very similar concept of diagonal (defined below) are used to approach the FVST problem, as mentioned in Section \ref{sec:otherrelated}.
+In particular, our Lemma \ref{lem:diagonal} is similar to another lemma in \cite{aprile2020simple}.

 Let $P = \{ x \in \R^n \mid A x \geqslant b \}$ be a polytope contained in $[0,1]^n$ and $P_I := \mathrm{conv}(P \cap \Z^n)$.
 For each $r \in \mathbb N$, we define a polytope $P \supseteq \SA_1(P) \supseteq \dots \supseteq \SA_r(P) \supseteq P_I$ as follows.
 Let $N_r$ be the \emph{nonlinear} system obtained from $P$ by multiplying each constraint by $\prod_{i \in I} x_i \prod_{j \in J}(1-x_j)$ for all disjoint subsets $I, J$ of $[n]$ such that $1 \leqslant |I|+|J| \leqslant r$.
 Note that if $x_i \in \{0,1\}$, then $x_i^2=x_i$.
 Therefore, we can obtain a \emph{linear} system $L_r$ from $N_r$ by setting $x_i^2:=x_i$ for all $i \in [n]$ and then $x_I:=\prod_{i \in I} x_i$ for all $I \subseteq [n]$ with $|I| \geqslant 2$.
 We then let $\SA_r(P)$ be the projection of $L_r$ onto the variables $x_i$, $i \in [n]$.